The Camp Stevens mission is to inspire, challenge, and empower personal, social, and environmental transformation.

 My favorite place at camp is Pond Meadow in the early morning.

-My favorite place at camp is the crossover at the fence on the hike to the farm.
+My favorite place at camp is the top of the redwood!

 My favorite place at camp is the run to Upper Meadow during sunset (“The Golden Hour”).